 3) “Around the fourth week Captain Tim said he was suffering from cabin fever and mentioned that he was taking the rubber boat out for spin.
 He was going to take two of us at a time.
 Ric Harris and I, along with (crew member) Chico and Tim himself, set off and had a wild time.
 We went alongside Caroline and it just felt good to be off the boat.
 We were heading back and came alongside the Communicator to change personnel when the outboard motor packed up.
 I was holding onto the rope ladder, hanging on for dear life, when Chico slipped against me and knocked the ladder from my hands.
 With that the tide took our little boat for a very quick ride.
 Before we knew it we were swept out of sight of the Communicator.
 By this time it was getting very cold and the sun had all but gone.
 We had been adrift for well over an hour.
 We could see the Kent coast about 3 miles away.
 Out of the darkness we were approached by a fishing vessel.
 They pulled up alongside us.
 Pulling us on board, they asked if we wanted to go ashore or back to the radio ship.
 You know the answer.
 Once back on the Communicator we learned that there had been a major sea search for us.
 Captain Tim invited the fishing crew for drinks in his quarters.
 We gave them a tour and supplied them with T-shirts.”

 Paul's last show on Laser-558 was on 28th September 1984.
 He was later involved with the launch of the station's successor Laser Hot Hits, where he was Operations Manager.
 He was also heard on air on that station during December 1986.
-After a time living in Florida, Paul is now back in the UK.
-(With many thanks to Paul for sharing his memories.
-This photo is from Leendert Vingerling's Laser Scrapbook.)
+Sadly Paul passed away on 8th July 2024 after losing a battle with cancer.
+(This photo is from Leendert Vingerling's Laser Scrapbook.)

 click to hear audio Paul Dean opens up Laser-558's Breakfast Show for a Sixties Sunday in August 1984.
 Recording kindly provided by Hans Knot (duration 3 minutes 27 seconds)